gyredf/SlamQuiz/readme.md

 Locate the file : src/Controller/DataFixtures/UserFixtures.php

-Change as you want your accounts
+Change as you want there accounts

 Run
 ---